Abyssinian Cat Characteristics (Quick Facts)

 Before getting an Abyssinian Cat, consider how much time you will be able to spend with her daily.

-All of these behavioral problems are easily avoidable with proper socialization, regular play sessions, and a lot of affection.
+All these behavioral problems are easily avoidable with proper socialization, regular play sessions, and a lot of affection.

-This breed adjusts pretty quickly to environmental and lifestyle changes.
+This breed adjusts quickly to environmental and lifestyle changes.
 Even if you adopt an adult or older Abyssinian Cat, it will immediately find its rightful place in your home.

 If properly socialized it can also get along nicely with other pets and children.
 This is a highly energetic breed that runs faster, jumps higher and is overall, in perpetual motion.